Sapphire, the birthstone of September, is known for imparting to wearers peace, wisdom, loyalty, nobility, and faith.

 While most people are referring to the blue variety of corundum crystal when they use the term “sapphire,” the gemstone is actually present in every colour of the rainbow – with the exception of red.
-As discussed in the blog Ruby: The Birthstone of July, the red variety of aluminum oxide crystal is actually called ruby!
+As discussed in the blog Ruby: The Birthstone of July, the red variety of aluminum oxide crystal is actually called a ruby!

 Sapphires take the term “royal blue” to a whole new meaning, with one of the most famous sapphire engagement ring belonging to none other than Princess Diane and Kate Middleton.

 Synthetic sapphires were first introduced in 1902 thanks to French chemist Auguste Verneuil.
-Verneuil’s flame fusion process made synthetic sapphires more readily available for industrial uses such as satellite communication systems, scientific instruments and even spacecraft windows.
+Verneuil’s flame fusion process made synthetic sapphires more readily available for industrial uses, such as satellite communication systems, scientific instruments, and even spacecraft windows.

 Modern sapphire deposits are found in Sri Lanka, Madagascar, China, Eastern Australia, Thailand and East Africa.
 Unsurprisingly, sapphires are often located in similar geological settings to rubies.